 So, if you love golf or tennis, you may want to make arrangements ahead of time to witness some world-class action and maybe even pick up some style tips from the pros.

-Palm Springs should be at the top of your list for an active outdoor getaway, whether it’s hiking with the family or playing a round of golf as a couple or with your friends.
+Palm Springs should be at the top of your list for an active outdoor getaway like driving in California, whether it’s hiking with the family or playing a round of golf as a couple or with your friends.

 Enjoy the Great Outdoors and stunning natural landscapes